GarlandZhang/CardDistribution/README.md

 Tools/Frameworks/APIs: The GUI was created using JFrame.
 The end product included: buttons, text input, and text fields.

 Reflection: This is by far the most productive project I had, as it delved into a topic that is not commonly studied and is unique.
 I thoroughly enjoyed building this as it was one of my first coding projects.

+*TO SEE HOW THIS LOOKS LIKE, PLEASE GO TO "simpleshuffle-image.png"